jeffsim/typescript-gulp-sample/readme.md

   - Wallaby-based test runner
 - The overall project; Duality
   - Editor + Plugins + Tests + Samples
+- The project in this repo is NOT intended to be 'real' - it contains a few source files and projects to test and prove out the build system.
+I'll eventually link to the real project that this will support (called 'duality') once that's in shareable shape.
 - The main thing I&#39;m trying to properly support with this is Typescript, because (1) I really like it, and (2) it can be a PITA to get a full dev environment set up for a complex project with proper ambient typings, no &quot;duplicate symbol&quot; warnings, etc.
 - This started simple, but has added more functionality and more abstraction over time.
 - This document: me documenting how I tackled each aspect.
 There are likely better ways to do parts of this; if so, I&#39;d love to know about it!